How do we survive long flights?

 Bring Your Own Snacks

-Bring your own.
-Save money while flying, and have your favorite comfort munchies on hand.
+Don’t rely on the airline to keep you sated, bring your own snacks on your next long haul flight.
+You’ll save some money while flying, and have your favorite comfort munchies on hand.
 Big plus if they are not salty.
 Bigger plus if they actually help to hydrate you.

 Stay Creamy, Bring Lotion